AndrianaOS/AndrianaOS/README.md

 - :zap: In my free time, I do Full-stack React projects and CodeWars.

-- :seedling: I’m currently learning TypeScript.
+- :seedling: I’m currently studying a Google backed Cybersecurity course.

 - :computer: At present, I am looking for a technology role.